CarlTE19A/NetworkJeff/README.md

 # NetworkJeff
-Under the playable-Jeff File is the built exe file to play with
+Under the playable-Jeff File is the built exe file to test with